aztfmods/terraform-azure-rg/README.md

 ## Features

 - provides support for both single and multiple resource groups, allowing flexible resource management.
-- implements optional management locks for enhanced security and control over resources.
+- implements optional management locks for enhanced security

 The below examples shows the usage when consuming the module: